kimmobrunfeldt/progressbar.js/README.md

         trailWidth: 0.8,

         // Text options.
 Text element is a <p> element appended to container
+        // You can add CSS rules for the text element with the className
         // NOTE: When text is set, 'position: relative' will be set to the
         // container for centering.
 You can also prevent all style modifications
         // with 'autoStyle: false'